AurelWu/HexMapLibrary/README.md

 To use the library just copy the source files in any folder inside your assets folder or download the unitypackage on itch.io linked below.

-The lbrary is MIT Licensed.
+The library is MIT Licensed.

 you can find the documentation at : https://aurelwu.github.io/
 a unity package including examples is available at : https://aurelwu.itch.io/hexmaplibrary